On this page:

 Site Design and History

-As of January 2016, the chapter's website uses the accessibility-designed Aaron theme with WordPress 4.9.8+, HTML5, CSS3, and PHP7+.
-The site is accessible for all users.
-The Jobs Board website provides lists of job feeds for finding a job with career guidance material that is not always found on other STC chapter websites.
-The entire site includes three WordPress CMS websites: the main site (WDCB), Competition, and Jobs Board; one WordPress blogging-format Events & News website.; a flat-file archives site; and a WordPress blogging-format Development site for testing plugins and changes before using them in the production sites.
+With suggestions from chapter members and others, the content of the website enhances the Society's stc.org website by containing information about technical communication and how to be a technical communicator.
+It encompasses some educational, instructional, job announcements, and career guidance material that is not always found on other STC community websites.
+The entire site includes two WordPress CMS websites: the main site (WDCB) and the Competition site; two WordPress blogging-format websites: Events & News and the Jobs Board.; a flat-file archives site; and a WordPress blogging-format Development site for testing plugins and changes before using them in the production sites.
 Site awards are listed on the Site Awards page.

 History of How We Got Where We Are